How we use your personal information

 In the course of handling your Personal Data, we will:

-- Submit your Personal Data to Finance Providers, Mortgage Lenders, Commercial Lenders and Insurance Product providers, both in paper form and on-line via a secure portal.
+- Submit your Personal Data to Finance Providers, Mortgage Lenders, Commercial Lenders, Product Providers and Insurance Product providers, both in paper form and on-line via a secure portal.
 The provision of this information to a third party is essential in allowing us to progress any enquiry or application made on your behalf and to deal with any additional questions or administrative issues that mortgage lenders and insurance providers may raise.

-- Use your Personal Data for the purposes of responding to any queries you may have in relation to any mortgage, finance product or insurance policy you may take out, or to inform you of any developments in relation to those products and/or polices of which we might become aware.
+- Use your Personal Data for the purposes of responding to any queries you may have in relation to any mortgage, finance product, investment or insurance policy you may take out, or to inform you of any developments in relation to those products and/or polices of which we might become aware.

 If you give Personal Data about someone else (such as a joint applicant) then you should not do so without their permission.
 Where information is provided by you about someone else, or someone discloses information about you, it may be added to any personal information that is already held by us and it will be used in the ways described in this privacy notice.